argoproj/argo-cd/docs/operator-manual/cluster-bootstrapping.md

       prune: true
 ```

 In this example, I've set the sync policy to automated + prune, so that applications are automatically created, synced, and deleted when the manifest is changed, but you may wish to disable this.
+I've also added the finalizer, which will ensure that you applications are deleted correctly.

 As you probably want to override the cluster server and maybe the revision, these are templated values.